luccahuguet/rustifier/README.md

 ## Contributing

 Feel free to open issues or submit pull requests to improve Rustifier.
-While we aim for a quick, ready-to-use setup, we're open to suggestions that enhance functionality without compromising ease of use.
+While the aim for a quick, ready-to-use setup, we're open to suggestions that enhance functionality without compromising ease of use.

 ## License